FREEZONEX/.github/profile/README.md

 Built for **Industry** and **Smart City**, we've launched an advanced **IIoT platform - [supOS](https://supos.ai/product/supos)** that empowers you to connect, analyze, and transform factory operations.
 Enhance digital capabilities and unlock smarter insights by leveraging data effectively.
 The **[supOS Community Edition](https://github.com/orgs/FREEZONEX)** is now available.
 [Download and experience now!](https://github.com/orgs/FREEZONEX)

-At **supOS**, we're not just building solutions—we're reimagining what's possible, pushing the boundaries to **Create a World that Never Has Been**.
+we're not just building solutions—we're reimagining what's possible, pushing the boundaries to **Create a World that Never Has Been**.

 ---